Beta Thalassemia Medication

 Deferasirox (Exjade)

-Deferasirox comes in tablet form for oral suspension.
-It is an oral iron chelation agent that has been demonstrated to reduce liver iron concentration in adults and children who receive repeated red blood cell (RBC) transfusions.
-It binds to iron with a high affinity, in a 2:1 ratio.
-Deferasirox has been approved to treat chronic iron overload due to multiple blood transfusions.
+Deferasirox is available as a tablet for oral suspension.
+It is an oral iron-chelating agent that reduces liver iron concentration and serum ferritin levels.
+Deferasirox binds iron with high affinity in a 2:1 ratio.
+It is approved for treatment of chronic iron overload due to multiple blood transfusions and non–transfusion-dependent thalassemia.

 Deferiprone (Ferriprox)